vaidehi1406/Decision-Tree/README.md

 **8.Visual Representation:**

 * The Decision Tree is visualized using tree.plot_tree() from scikit-learn's tree module.
 The resulting plot shows the structure of the Decision Tree.

+---

+**Result Analysis:**

+**Model Score:**

+* The model achieves an accuracy of 99.94% on the training set.
+While this high accuracy might suggest a good fit, it's essential to be cautious about overfitting, especially if the model complexity is not justified by the data.

+**Decision Tree Visualization:**

+* The decision tree is deep (maximum depth of 12), which may result in overfitting.
+Such deep trees can capture noise in the training data, leading to poor generalization on new data.